 For long time readers of my blog, you will know that I’m a huge fan of routine when it comes to parenting, behaviour and basically just maintaining some semblance of sanity as a parent.
-And this applies to whether you are a stay-at-home-mum or a working mum, or if you fall somewhere in between those two.
+And this applies to whether you are a stay-at-home-mum or a working mum, even if you do have help around the house, or if you fall somewhere in between those three.
 So I thought I’d share some time-saving tips for your morning routine.
 We can all do with a few tips here and there, the goal is to take what works for you, and not try to fit all these tips into your life.

 Disclaimer: This is a collaborative post.

 Do you struggle to get your kids out of bed in the mornings sometimes?
 Or do they take their time when it comes to getting ready for the day?
 Morning routines can feel like a chore sometimes, so it’s important to have yourself prepared for the mornings and organise your time in the best way.
 This guide from this independent school in Surrey will show you how you can prioritise your time in the mornings.

 Allow yourself enough time to rise from your bed

 It’s tempting to continue to hit that snooze button, but it does mean getting out of bed becomes less and less tempting.
 Set yourself an alarm that’s earlier than you’d like, if you feel you need the snooze button.
 Remind yourself that you could end up being late otherwise!
 Having a well-planned sleeping schedule also helps with your organisation.

 A good bedtime routine is especially important for kids.
 This doesn’t mean putting them to bed at 18.00 it means working out what their optimal bedtime is and then creating a routine around that: brush teeth, say goodnight, go to bed and read for half an hour, then lights out.
 It’s the routine of this that is key.
 It means that they sleep better and are fresh and ready for the day when they wake up in the morning.

 Pack the bags and lay out all the clothes the day before